 Image inversion is a process in which each pixel’s intensity value is subtracted from the maximum possible value, creating a photographic negative of an original image.

-If you are working with medical reports and imaging, you must have seen negative images like X-ray reports where image inversion is helpful.
+If you work with medical reports and imaging, you may have encountered negative images, such as X-ray reports, where image inversion is beneficial.

 Below is an example of a simple image and an inverted image: